 Each MS administration may set up specific rules for the STEs to claim the compensation.
-The Twinning Manual proposes Annex C10 as the standard document to use.

 What are the criteria to register as a full and ad hoc mandated body?

 The Twinning Manual lists the criteria in section 4.1.4.2 Body or other semi-public entity: